dawidpodsiadly/postman-api-automated/README.md

 3. Run Postman tests manually or using Newman `cd postman-api-tests && npx newman run postman-collection.json`.

 ### In Jenkins:
-1. Create pipeline script from scm and pass correct data to repository
+1. Create pipeline script from SCM and pass correct data to the repository.
-2. Build Now
+2. Build Now.